PX4/PX4-user_guide/en/flight_controller/snapdragon_flight_software_installation.md

 ```

 ## Install MAVROS & MAVLink

-In order to get MAVROS and MAVLink running, you need to install some python tools and then clone the code and check out the proper commits for compatibility.
+In order to get MAVROS and MAVLink running, you need to install some Python tools and then clone the code and check out the proper commits for compatibility.
 ```
 sudo apt-get install python-pip sudo apt-get install python-rosinstall